Eduardo del Castillo

-Carlos Eduardo del Castillo del Carpio (born 27 December 1988) is a Bolivian lawyer and politician currently serving as the Minister of Government of Bolivia since 9 November 2020.
+Carlos Eduardo del Castillo del Carpio (born 27 December 1988) is a Bolivian lawyer and politician who served as the Minister of Government of Bolivia from 9 November 2020 to 20 May 2025.

 Biography

-Eduardo del Castillo was born on 27 December 1988 in Santa Cruz de la Sierra.
+Eduardo Del Castillo was born on 27 December 1988 in Santa Cruz de la Sierra.
 He studied law at the Gabriel René Moreno Autonomous University graduating as a lawyer.
 He completed postgraduate studies, obtaining a master's degree in Tax and Financial Law from the Higher School of Law and has a diploma in Higher Education and Interculturality from the Higher University of San Andrés.
 He also holds a diploma in Economic, Social, and Cultural Rights from the University of Buenos Aires in Argentina.

 A member of the Movement for Socialism (MAS) since 2005, del Castillo began his work in the Bolivian Chamber of Senators as a technical secretary and advisor to the Commission for Plural Justice.
 He later served as senior officer of the Senate.
 He worked in the Ministry of Government as a legal advisor in the Migration Directorate in Santa Cruz, then as a National Taxes lawyer in the Public Ministry in Santa Cruz.

-Minister of Government (2020-present)
+Minister of Government (2020-2025)

-On 9 November 2020, President Luis Arce appointed Eduardo del Castillo to the position of Minister of Government.
+On 9 November 2020, President Luis Arce appointed Eduardo Del Castillo to the position of Minister of Government.
 As Minister, del Castillo assured that "the regrettable figures" of COVID-19 seen in the previous administration would not be repeated.

+In 2025, del Castillo resigned from the government in order to run for president in the 2025 Bolivian General Election.
+He was succeeded by former deputy security minister Roberto Ríos.
+Del Castillo failed to advance to a runoff in the election, placing sixth.